bullet-train-co/bullet_train-core/docs/javascript.md

 The resulting JavaScript bundle is output to the `app/assets/builds` directory where it is picked up by the traditional Rails asset pipeline.
 This directory is listed in `.gitignore`, so the compiled bundles are never committed to the repository.

 ## React, Vue.js, etc.
-We're not against the use of front-end JavaScript frameworks in the specific contexts where they're the best tool for the job, but we solidly subscribe to the "heavy machinery" philosophy put forward in [the original Stimulus blog post](https://medium.com/signal-v-noise/stimulus-1-0-a-modest-javascript-framework-for-the-html-you-already-have-f04307009130), and have no interest in actually supporting them.
+We're not against the use of front-end JavaScript frameworks in the specific contexts where they're the best tool for the job, but we solidly subscribe to the "heavy machinery" philosophy put forward in [that original Stimulus blog post](https://medium.com/signal-v-noise/stimulus-1-0-a-modest-javascript-framework-for-the-html-you-already-have-f04307009130), and have no interest in actually supporting them.